 Pay attention to high-value items

-Be it once a season, once a year, or even just when you buy new or expensive items, maintaining your home inventory is an important practice to get in the habit of doing.
-Regular updates will help you keep track of new items, and also allow you to remove items you no longer own.
+Okay, “nearly done” may have been a stretch – maintaining and updating your home inventory list frequently is a good habit.
+Regular updates will help you to keep track of new purchases and allow you to remove items you no longer own.